logo2

 S & S Drug Store

 Shelden & Sheffer opened their drug store on the corner of Shelden Ave. and Isle Royale St. in Oct 1864, with Sheffer being in charge of the prescription department (18).
-One side was devoted to medicines, while the other side was occupied by groceries (19).
+The photograph shows the store on the northeast corner, given that the cross street was west of the store.
+Plus, the 1888 Sanborn map showed no structures on the two south corners.
+One side of the store was devoted to medicines, while the other side held groceries (19).
 In Jul 1866, they set up a soda manufacturing operation with a capacity of 300 dozen bottles per day (20).
-Business was seemingly good, since from Jul 01 to Nov 01 in 1866, Shelden & Sheffer sold 10,336 dozen bottles of soda (21).
+Business was seemingly successful, since from Jul 01 to Nov 01 in 1866, Shelden & Sheffer sold 10,336 dozen bottles of soda (21).

 Newspaper ad - Nov 1864